 There have been times in my life when it seemed the storms of life raged nonstop.
 It seemed no sooner than one storm passed another followed.
 In those times I've found myself crying out to God wanting to know where He was, and why He was allowing these things to happen to me.
 I reasoned that He could step in and instantly make everything alright.
 With that thought in mind, I just couldn't understanding what was happening and why.
 I will venture to say most of us have felt this way at some point.
 What I've learned is believing in God doesn't immunize us against feeling of helplessness and hopelessness when the storms of life rage.
 In fact, I'm convinced the more storms we experience the, more questions we will have.

 My pastor recently preached a sermon that touched on the trials of Job.
 By all accounts, Job was a righteous man, but his righteousness didn't prevent the death of his children, the loss of his possessions, and his friends from treating him with disdain and suspicion.
-How many times have those we believed would stand with us during the storms of life turn and walked away?
+How many times have those we believed would stand with us during the storms of life turn and walk away?
 Some who do remain might assume that we somehow 'deserve' what's happening to us.
-"Maybe if you prayed a little harder.
+Their thinking is: "Maybe if you prayed a little harder or longer.
 Maybe if you hadn't done this or that, then maybe these things wouldn't have happened to you."
 Sound vaguely familiar?

 Job suffered so much he finally cursed the day he was born.
 He simply didn't want to go on living.
 But what he didn't know was God wasn't finished with him.
 In fact, God asked Job a series of questions.